Key Takeaways

 Cognitive Function

-Reaction time, decision-making, and memory consolidation all degrade.
-After 17-19 hours awake, cognitive impairment equals a blood alcohol level of 0.05%[2].
+Your reaction time, judgment, and memory all take hits.
+Williamson and Feyer found that after 17-19 hours awake, your cognitive impairment matches a blood alcohol level of 0.05%[2].
+I was driving my kids around in that state.
+Frequently.

 Metabolism

-Sleep loss disrupts glucose metabolism and hunger hormones.
-Even one week of mild sleep restriction can shift you toward insulin resistance.
+Sleep loss messes with glucose metabolism and the hormones that regulate hunger.
+One week of mild restriction is enough to push you toward insulin resistance.

 Immune Function

-Getting less than 7 hours of sleep makes you 3x more likely to develop a cold when exposed to the virus.
+Sleeping less than 7 hours makes you about 3 times more likely to catch a cold when exposed to the virus.
+Ask me how many colds I had that first year.
+(Seven.)

 Cardiovascular Health

-Chronic short sleep is associated with increased blood pressure and inflammation markers linked to heart disease.
+Chronic short sleep correlates with higher blood pressure and elevated inflammation markers—the kind tied to heart disease over the long run.

 A Week of Sleep Debt